 We continually work to improve the curriculum.
-In the past couple years, as we migrated to Canvas from Blackboard, we have updated every class.
+In the past couple of years, we have updated every class.
 We have implemented a standard Canvas template/blueprint.
-As part of the migration, we ensured that each course works in tandem to develop the MA LOD competencies.
+The MA LOD program was the first program at SLU to have every course pass the new peer review process.
+Furthermore, much effort is taken to ensure that each course is considered in tandem to develop the MA LOD competencies.
+Although anecdotal, students completing their capstone routinely remark about how well the program progressively builds skills to develop mastery in each LO.
 Some of the updates we have made in the previous few years include:

 - Implemented a series of orientation and graduate preparation courses (i.e., general orientation, writing, stats) to be taken prior to enrolling in the first course.
 As we cannot require these courses, we are working on different approaches to better direct students into these modules/courses. - SPS faculty continue to refer students to our online tutorial platform, SmartThinking. - Built rubrics and provided tutorials and coaching to assist with APA and general writing.
 Several classes updated resources and changed assignments (e.g., scaffolding, argument maps) to help students build stronger arguments. - Regarding OD and Leadership, we have revamped ORLD 50101, 5100, 5150, and 5350.
 We plan to look at 5100 and 5150 to see if the two courses can be integrated.
 Further, we plan to review 5250 with an eye to a complete overhaul.
-The course ORLD 5450 has been updated to have students do more applied, service learning to utilize their OD skills.
+The course ORLD 5450 has been updated to have students do more applied, service learning to utilize their OD skills. - We have evidence that some of the biggest changes we need to consider may not be curricular but cocurricular.
+We have attempted to have more in-person networking sessions for students, but recent efforts have been poorly attended.

-if no changes are being made, please explain why.
+If no changes are being made, please explain n why.